mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/function/04-guard.md

 declare function decodeToken(token: string): { userId: string }
 ```

-A guard's `body` function receives input derived from the module's context and must return a `result`.
+A guard's `body` function receives input derived from the module's context and must return a `result` (`result.Result<undefined, E>`).

-- A `result.fail` indicates the guard check failed, and the main function body **will not** be executed.
-The error is propagated back to the caller.
+- A `result.fail(...)` indicates the guard check failed.
+The main function body **will not** be executed, and the error is propagated back to the caller.
-- A `result.ok` indicates the guard check passed, and the function execution proceeds.
-Unlike providers, successful guards typically return `result.ok()` without a value, signalling permission to proceed without injecting additional data into the function's arguments.
+- A `result.ok()` indicates the guard check passed, and function execution proceeds.
+Unlike providers, successful guards typically return `result.ok()` (which resolves to `Result<undefined, never>`) without a value, signalling permission to proceed without injecting additional data into the function's arguments.

 ## Usage

 Guards are applied to a function definition using the `.use()` method, specifically within the `guards` property.
+You assign a name to each guard being used.

 ```ts showLineNumbers
 import { authenticationGuard } from './guards'